Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 A22A.
 Cloud-Scale Processes: Modeling, Observation, and Parameterization for Larger Scale Models I

-Yangang Liu, Brookhaven National Laboratory, Upton, NY, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States and Pavlos Kollias, Stony Brook University, Stony Brook, NY, United States
+Yangang Liu, Brookhaven National Laboratory, Upton, NY, United States, Leo Donner, NOAA Geophysical Fluid Dynamics Laboratory, Princeton, United States and Pavlos Kollias, Stony Brook University, Stony Brook, NY, United States

 A22D.
 Long-Range Transport of Dust and Pollution in the Past, Present, and Future II